 Stopping at a restaurant on the way out of town has become a bit of a theme on our hike – I think it makes the transition back to the trail a bit more bearable.
 Blake’s Lotaburger is worth a visit, but I (personally) wouldn’t go too far out of my way for it.

 Continuing our walk out of town we pass loads of abandoned motels.
 I guess Grants used to be a pretty happening place.

 About twenty minutes into the road walk out of town we remember that road walking is dumb and throw out our thumbs (that means that we start to hitchhike as we walk – you know, because you use your thumb to hitchhike).

-Two tweakers in a PT Cruiser pull over for us and drive us up past the women's prison to the trailhead.
-Plenty of “DO NOT PICK UP HITCHHIKERS” signs are sprinkled along the road so we are happy to have the ride (in spite of their obvious drug use).
+Two tweakers in a PT Cruiser pull over for us and drive us up past the women’s prison to the trailhead.
+Plenty of “DO NOT PICK UP HITCHHIKERS” signs are sprinkled along the road so we are happy to have the ride (despite their obvious drug use).

 Water is still not as ubiquitous as would be required for us to not worry about when and where we camp, so we head for a trough marked on our map.
 Because we are cows and we drink out of troughs now.